jkenney0501/dbt_superstore_dim_model/README.md

 The entire process is captured in documentation below for staging and for final fact/dim.
 The jobs set up are for a production environment using a standard deployment job for daily batching and a slim CI job that runs on any pull request to automatically integrate into production.

+Base Requirements:

+- Import source data from external stage in AWS S3 bucket.
+- Layer architecture: stage, internediate with business logic, consumption layer.
+- Implement testing for sources from generic to custom to unit testing.
+- Add third party package for meta testing to ensure proper schema tests at stage layer.
+- Clean an de duplicate data as needed.
+- Add type 2 slowly changng dimension to capture customer, product and employee changes for a history table and current table.
+- Add incrmental model to capture new orders that are loaded.
+- Create a dimensional model as tables for consumption layer.
+- Add surrogate keys to each dimesion and fact.
+- Create documentation for all.
+- Create a standard CI (continous integration) job fro any future changes.
+- Create standard daily schedule for CD (continuous deployment) M-F.
+- Create a full refresh job that occurs once weekly on sundays to capture any incrments that may have slipped through dev.
+- Add data contracts to enforce constraints and satsifay stakeholder requirements at consumption layer.
+- Creat high level Tableau Dashboard to cover basic KPI's.

 An example of the basic process flow is as follows: